Our team at LawFirm.com can no longer help with Boar’s Head cases.

 Yes.
 Certain Boar’s Head meats sold before July 31, 2024, were contaminated with a dangerous bacterium called Listeria, leading to a nationwide recall.

 The contaminated products have caused a Listeria outbreak across the United States.
-As of August 2024, 9 people have died, and many more have been hospitalized.
+At least 10 victims have died, and many more have been hospitalized.

 Yes, at least 7 lawsuits have been filed against Boar’s Head over its recalled meats.
 Information about some of the lawsuits is listed below.